thisisthedave/tasknotes/docs/views/task-list.md

 - `scheduled` - Scheduled date
 - `priority` - Priority level (by weight)
 - `title` - Alphabetical
+- User fields (from Settings → Advanced → User Fields), shown by their Display Name

 When primary sort criteria are equal, tasks are sorted by: scheduled → due → priority → title